From time to time, iiNet may contact you for marketing or servicing reasons. iiNet will never call you and ask for your passcode or password.

 Unless you are communicating with an agent in one of our designated departments, we will only ever contact you via these methods:

-- We will only call you from these numbers.
+- We will only call you from selected phone numbers.

-- SMS from a designated iiNet portal that will appear as iiNet or one of these numbers.
+- SMS from a designated iiNet portal that will appear as iiNet or one of our selected phone numbers.